- Selling price of job line items

 Projected Values

 Projected values represent what you expected to earn when the customer accepted the quote.
-These values come directly from the quotes associated with the job and act as the financial benchmark.
+These values come directly from the quotes associated with the job, and they act as the financial benchmark.

 This is calculated as projected revenue minus projected COGS.
 For example